Blessing-Emmanuel001/Exploratory-Data-Analysis-with-Python/README.md

 ## Data Source

-Automobile Data: The primary dataset used for this analysis is the "automobile_dataset.csv" file containing detailed information about various cars including their technical specifications, insurance risk ratings and normalised loss values.
+Automobile Data: The primary dataset used for this analysis is the "https://github.com/Blessing-Emmanuel001/Exploratory-Data-Analysis-with-Python/blob/main/automobile_dataset.csv" file containing detailed information about various cars including their technical specifications, insurance risk ratings and normalised loss values.

 ## Tool